+'''

 vxplex -o rm dis v03-02

+'''

-8 After you remove all invalid volumes and plexes, you can clean up the disk configuration.
+7 Once all invalid volumes and plexes have been removed, the disk configuration can be cleaned up.
 Each disk that was removed, reinstalled, or replaced (as determined from the output of the vxdisk list command) must be removed from the configuration.

-To remove a disk, use the ${\tt vxdg}$ command.
-For example, to remove the failed disk disk01, use the following command:
+To remove the disk, use the vxdg command.
+To remove the failed disk mydg01, use the following command: